pulp-platform/pulpissimo/README.md

 ```

 This will download all the required IPs, solve dependencies and generate the
 scripts.
-The default dependency management tool is IPApproX, where
+The default dependency management tool is
-`./update-ips` and `./generate-scripts` are called.
-If the environment variable
+[Bender](https://github.com/pulp-platform/bender).
+If you would like to use the
-`BENDER` is set (`export BENDER=1`),
+previous (now unmaintained) dependency management IPApproX, please set the `BENDER`
-[Bender](https://github.com/pulp-platform/bender) is used as the dependency
+environment variable to 0 (`export BENDER=0`).
+IPApproX calls `./update-ips` and
-management tool which will eventually become the default in the future.
+`./generate-scripts`, while bender uses integrated functionality for these features.

 After having access to the SDK, you can build the simulation platform by doing
 the following: